SandroCODTEC/Meeting-Timer/README.md

 # Meeting-Timer
 System developed to time the parties in different meetings and events.
 You can create the meeting or event template as per your need.
-> This App was designed by Edinei Feitosa, Brazil.
-> The software does not use any material from the jw.org website.

 ## Installation
 To install the App on your smartphone, go to Google Play by clicking this link [Google Play Link](https://play.google.com/store/apps/details?id=com.codtec.meetingtimer) and then click install.